Since completing university, Paul has worked as a bookseller, librarian, and freelance writer. Born in the UK, he now lives in Florida.

+Monarchy is where a country has a member of a royal family, usually a king or a queen, for its ruler and/or head of state.
 When the monarch dies, the role is usually handed on to another family member, traditionally the eldest son in most cultures.

-Pros of Monarchy
+5 Pros of Absolute Monarchy

 - With a single authority figure, decisions can be made quickly and effectively.
 Collective governments can get bogged down with argument and indecision.

 - Heirs to the throne in royal families are raised to rule, so they are fully prepared for rule when it happens.

 - Kings and queens are non-partisan, unlike politicians who represent specific groups and need to please these people in order to get elected.